Gastroenterology Services In Croydon | Shirley Oaks Hospital Skip to main content

 Fast assessment and treatment for your digestive system concerns

-Your digestive system breaks food down so that it can be absorbed into the body.
-It then works to remove the leftover waste products that cannot be used by the body by expelling them as faeces.
-Your digestive system is incredibly complex, comprising many different parts and functions.
-A healthy digestive system is absolutely vital to the proper functioning and health of your body.
+Your digestive system is the collection of organs that help break food down so that it can be absorbed into the body.
+It works to remove the leftover waste products that cannot be used by the body by expelling them as solid waste (i.e. your stools).

-People who visit a Consultant Gastroenterologist here at Shirley Oaks often have certain symptoms that may suggest a problem somewhere within the digestive system.
-The most common symptoms we see are:
+Patients who visit our gastroenterology team at Shirley Oaks Hospital often have certain symptoms that may suggest a problem somewhere within the digestive system.

 • Pain in the abdomen